gnsrla12/crash_to_not_crash/README.md

 You can skip downloading GTACrash if you just want to apply pretrained model to YouTubeCrash.

 ### Apply a Pre-trained Model
-- Download the pre-trained model trained on GTACrash:
+- Download the pre-trained model trained on GTACrash with refined labels:
 ```
 python ./checkpoints/download_model.py
 ```